maggielovedd/fyp-rescue-robot/README.md

-# A self-navigatng robot for search and rescue (TBC)
+# A self-navigatng robot for search and rescue
 This project is my final year capstone project - A self-navigating robot for search and rescue.
 We build a robot in ROS and integrate several functions: self-navigation, object detection and tracking, and an Arduino board to grab simple objects.
 The final demostration video is shown here: https://youtu.be/2dpzOpEn4hM

 ## Overview of the project